binaris/functions-examples/slack-pi-command/README.md

  };
 ```

-Now that we have the payload in a usable form, let's extract the data we need, so we compute PI to the number of digits requested from our user.
+Now that we have the payload in a usable form, let's extract the data we need, so we compute π to the number of digits requested from our user.

 ```diff
    const parsed = parse(context.body.toString('utf8'));